 Click the button to view class in session and glass items made on a HotHead torch.

-Class fee covers a selection of glass and the following equipment to keep: 10 mandrels, a HotHead torch, graphite paddle, tweezers, probe, and bead release.
+Class fee covers a selection of glass and the following equipment to keep: 10 Mandrels, a HotHead torch, graphite paddle, tweezers, probe, and bead release.
 (If you've got this equipment, bring it to class.
 Use the registration button shown below.)

-All students need to bring a 1 lb can of brazing fuel (not propane... available at Home Depot and Ace Hardware sold in a bright yellow can near the pipe fitting torches),
+**All students need to bring a 1 lb can of brazing fuel (not propane... available at Home Depot and Ace Hardware sold in a bright yellow can near the pipe fitting torches), a large metal cookie sheet (or other flame proof surface) and a x-large coffee can (or similar sized container) full of sand.

-There will be a lunch break so bring a sack lunch or plan to visit a local restaurant.
+Bring a sack lunch or plan to visit a local restaurant.

-Date: June 30, 2013 **
+Date: June 12, 2011

-Fee: $195
+Fee: $185

 ** If multiple dates appear, please indicate which date you are registering for in the Paypal comments box.